-Production activity is central to the training in all departments, featuring more than forty productions at Yale School of Drama, Yale Repertory Theatre, and Yale Cabaret each season.
+Production activity is central to the training in all departments, featuring more than forty productions at David Geffen School of Drama, Yale Repertory Theatre, and Yale Cabaret each season.
 The School of Drama’s production calendar is the most extensive of any theater training program in the United States.
 These productions afford ample opportunities to present student work to the faculty so that they can evaluate each student’s progress from the classroom to the stage.

 Drama 50 is a 3-week classroom workshop in theatrical collaboration and composition for first-year actors, designers, directors, dramaturgs, and playwrights.
 The purpose is twofold: to challenge each student artist to develop their flexibility and fluency as a contributing member of a professional theatrical collaboration, whether as an actor, designer, director, dramaturg, or playwright; and to challenge the ensemble to collaboratively create an original emotionally and intellectually charged theatrical event.